taataa/tapspace/docs/api/v2/index.md

 All affine leaf descendants in a list.
 A leaf has no own children.
 The affine leaves must be connected to this node in the subset of DOM.
+An affine leaf may have non-affine children in DOM.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>